charitarthchugh/remora.fish/README.md

 Now with autocomplete support for popular command-line utilities:
 - **pipx**
 - **poetry**
+*Disclaimer: The license for each completion file provided is licensed under that project's license.*
 Want more completions?
 Request them by creating an issue or submitting a pull request!

 ### 🚀 Installation